|

 Obverse Diagnostic Point(s) Reverse Diagnostic Point(s)

-Comments: Obverse 6 is in the latest die state known (Cracked Obverse #2) and exhibits a strong bisecting die crack starting from the rim, down through Star 7, Liberty's body and down along the outer right edge of the shield.
-The die crack curves and exits to the rim directly below Liberty's foot.
+Comments: Obverse 6 is now in the latest die state known and was listed by Greer as Cracked Obverse #2.
+The obverse die exhibits a strong bisecting die crack starting from the rim, down through Star 7, Liberty's body and down along the outer right edge of the shield.
+The die crack alters direction, bends and exits to the rim directly below Liberty's foot.

 Reverse G exhibits considerable wear with a weakened die clash mark, the clash resulting from the pairing with the Partial Drapery obverse.
 Reverse G is again utilized by the Philadelphia mint in 1839 for additional coinage.